brentvollebregt/nitratine.net/posts/quick-script/post.md

 category: Projects
 tags: [python, gui]
 feature: gui1.png
 description: "A small GUI that displays home-made scripts to be executed.
-The scripts will appear in a scroll window and on selection they will run and the window will then close (can be configured).
+The scripts will appear in a scrolling window and on selection they will run and the window will then close (can be configured).
 Sample scripts included."
 github: brentvollebregt/quick-script

 ## What is this?